rojantiwari/inventory-management/server/Readme.md

 setting up involving vpc
-step-1 - create own vpn by choosing own region step2 - setting up subnet as after settingup subnet we only can deploy our project to access vpc or subnet need to setup internet gateway
+step-1 - create own vpn by choosing own region step2 - setting up subnet as after settingup subnet we only can deploy our project step3 - to access vpc or subnet need to setup internet gateway step4 - setting up route table